-In the 70s, Brewster High School allowed teachers to smoke cigarettes in the classroom.
+In the 70s, Brewster High School allowed teachers to smoke cigarettes in the classrooms.
 Regular hazing took place during the first few days of every school year.
 Nothing serious, just pencil races using your nose to push the pencil along or some innocent singing atop a lunchroom table.
 Back in those days, seniors in high school had long hair and moustaches.
 They wore jackets with patches of their favorite heavy metal bands sewn to the backs of those jackets.
 Muscle cars filled the parking lots.
 In the 80s, we had big bonfires right before our homecoming football games.
 The air would be chilly, so standing next to that flame was not only a lot of fun, but warm as well.
 We’d have pep rallies instead of our last class on the day of that football game and spirits were exceedingly high.
 Students loved the good times and the rush they felt.
 Music was great in the 80s and so were the friendships we had.
 It was rich.
 So many of my memories of growing up in Brewster are rich and full.
 I enjoyed the looseness of it all.
 No one seemed to be overbearing.
 I was allowed to walk to school by myself whenever I wanted to, as long as I promised to show up.
 I’d meet my friends and we’d walk down the hall together.
-We had a great time.
+We had great times.
 First period, second period, going to my locker to swap out a few books, chatting with some friends in the hallway, going to band practice – all very good times.